datavisyn/agency-jekyll-theme/_platform/TargetDiscoveryPlatform.md

 ### Target Discovery Platform

-The Target Discovery Platform (TDP) is a platform designed to build web-based solutions for drug target discovery and further biomedical R&D applications.
+The Target Discovery Platform (TDP) is a platform designed to build web-based visualization and analysis solutions for drug target discovery and other biomedical R&D applications.
 The platform provides a plugin and extension mechanism to extend its core capabilities and build feature-rich applications.
-The built-in provenance tracking technology offers reproducibility for data analysis sessions: all the steps between then start and the result of a session are captured and can be revisited at any time.
-The TDP also provides easy to use mappings between different identifiers so that our tools are compatible with a wide range of datasets.